xarray-contrib/xarray.dev/src/posts/cupy-tutorial/index.md

 [CuPy](https://cupy.dev) is a GPU-accelerated library for numerical computations.
 It’s like NumPy but runs on NVIDIA CUDA devices.
 Meanwhile, Xarray is an open-source Python library that simplifies working with labelled multi-dimensional arrays, such as in weather data, satellite images, and more.
 Xarray can wrap custom duck array objects (i.e. NumPy-like arrays) that follow specific protocols.

-The CuPy-Xarray integration means that Xarray can now handle CuPy arrays, providing a seamless transition between CPU and GPU computations in your data pipeline.
+Thus Xarray can handle CuPy arrays, and `cupy-xarray` provides a number of useful methods under the `xarray_object.cupy` namespace, allowing seamless transition between CPU and GPU computations in your data pipeline.

-> CuPy-Xarray provides an interface for using CuPy in Xarray, providing [accessors](https://docs.xarray.dev/en/stable/internals/extending-xarray.html) on the Xarray objects.

 ### Why is this important?